-- To own more internet “real” estate.
-Most likely, your website has about 4-8 fixed pages that are each indexed by Google, Yahoo, etc., and are your very own plots of internet “real” estate.
-A blog post functions the same way.
-Every post is plot—and another chance for your website to be found by a potential customer searching the web for your product or service.
+1. Own more internet “real estate.”
+Most likely, your website has about 6-10 pages that are each indexed by search engines (Google, Yahoo, etc.).
+Each one of these is your very own piece of internet “real estate.”
+A blog post functions exactly the same way.
+Every post is another piece—and another chance for potential customers to find you.
 The more blog posts you have, the more likely you are to see an increase in targeted visitor traffic.

-- To create fodder for sharing.
+3. Create fodder for sharing.
 Pretty much everyone is on at least one social media channel these days.
 And, do you know anyone who doesn’t use email?
 Blog posts are the fodder your business needs to share, share, share.
 The more you can virtually connect with your existing and potential customers, the more likely they are going to find you, remember you, and buy from you.

-- To use as a professional networking tool.
+5. Use as a professional networking tool.
 While you’re sharing helpful information with your customers, you can also use your blog to cultivate professional relationships.
 Blogs are an excellent tool to connect with others in your industry through mentions, crosslinks, guest blogs, and more.

 “…there’s no “one true factor” in SEO.
 Having top-notch content is always important because each search query seeks an answer.
 In order to bid for that click, you need to build content relevant to the user’s request, and that’s where having quality content comes into play.
 But because I believe in a holistic approach, I want to add that mobile is where the future is.
 If you’re not on mobile, you need to get on it because the world has been shifting to mobile and if you don’t, you won’t stay relevant.” – SEO Coordinator Annie Ye

 Ideally, you have the time to write and optimize your business blog yourself.
-But, let’s face it—those 24 hours fly by and a life of all work and no play is more than just dull.
-It’s unhealthy.
+But, let’s face it—those 24 hours fly by and a life of all work and no play is more than just dull (it’s unhealthy).
 That’s where we come in.
 Pop us an email and let’s chat about working together on your business blog.